Top 5 Desalination Plant Projects in Singapore 2026

 Desalination plants in Singapore

-The Singspring desalination plant uses the reverse osmosis technology.
+The Singspring desalination plant uses reverse osmosis technology.
 It reduces the overall cost of the plant and is more energy-efficient.
 The Singspring desalination plant was Singapore's first large-scale seawater desalination plant.

 It was also the largest membrane-based seawater desalination with reverse osmosis trains.
-The Singspring desalination plant is built by the Singspring (Pte) Ltd company.
-It is operated by KIT (Keppel Infrastructure Trust) and PUB (Public Utilities Board)-Singapore's National Water Agency.
+The Singspring desalination plant is built by the Singspring (Pte.)
+Ltd. company.
+It is operated by KIT (Keppel Infrastructure Trust) and PUB (Public Utilities Board), Singapore's national water agency.

 Tuas South Desalination Plant